Sidney O. Neff (1890)

 Today

-Today the remains of Sidney O Neff lie flattened on a bottom of shifting sand in 15 feet of water just south of the Marinette Lighthouse.
-Large portions of the vessel’s upper deck structure have been washed away by wave and ice action since its scuttling; however, the entire lower hull of the vessel, including the partial remains of the vessel’s steam engine and its propeller, remain on the site.
+Today the remains of Sidney O. Neff lie flattened on a bottom in 15 feet of water south of the Menominee North Pier Lighthouse.
+Large portions of the vessel’s upper deck structure have washed away from wave and ice action.
+The entire lower hull of the ship, including the partial remains of the vessel’s steam engine and its propeller remain on the site.
 Additional pieces of deck machinery remain on site as well, including sections of Sidney O. Neff’s unique coal bunker, originally housed on its deck.
-Two anchors and a windlass, not belonging to Sidney O. Neff, have been brought to the site over the years as well.
+Two anchors and a windlass, not belonging to Sidney O. Neff, have been added to the site over the years.
+An archaeological survey of the Sidney O. Neff was conducted in June 2021 by maritime archaeologists and volunteers from the Wisconsin Historical Society.
 During the survey, a previously unknown debris field was located off the vessel’s portside stern quarter.
 This debris field includes portions of hull planking, iron strapping, and the vessel’s rudder.
-The wreck site is often frequented by new divers and customers of the local dive shop in Menominee.
+The wreck site is often frequented by new divers.

 Map